 The takeaway: Marketing should be something that you master as soon as possible.

-Several dropshippers make the mistake of choosing products without exploring what others think of it.
+Several entrepreneurs make product-related dropshipping mistakes.
+A common mistake is choosing products without exploring what others think of it.
 For them, the visual appeal of an item is a sign that it is going to resonate well with the audience.

 The reality, however, is almost the opposite.
 As Harry Coleman discovered, neglecting product reviews could land your business in hot water.